 3) Competitors will shoot 20 animals (16 for Springers) in 10 minutes.
 ONLY ONE SHOT per animal.
 20 pellets (16 for Springers) will be placed on the benchtop prior to commence fire. ( NO SIGHTER SHOTS ALLOWED after commence fire ).

 After start of match there will be NO practice shots unless allowed or directed by match director.
 You cannot shoot any pellets looking through your scope prior to commence fire for any reason.
 Dry fire may be permitted on request only.
 Any shots with pellets by a shooter prior to commence fire will be DQ’d for the round.

 4) Match director or match official will check each shooter's pellet count prior to commence fire.

 5) Competitors may choose any bench available on a first come basis.
 Competitors will shoot off the same bench for the duration of the match.

-6) Competitors will score their own round.
+6) Competitors will score the shooter next to them.
 Match director or match official will check each competitor's lane prior to resetting targets.

-7) Ties will be settled by first miss at CHICKENS ONLY at 70 yds.
-If no misses after 1 round of 4 chickens then chickens will be moved to 100 yds.
-Shooter will shoot until first miss.
+7) Ties maybe settled by first miss at CHICKENS ONLY at 70 yds.
+Shooters will continue shooting rounds until first miss.
 Ties will commence after end of all rounds.

 8) Animals maybe shot in any order at shooter’s discretion.